TRENDnet Tri-Band AC2200 WiFi Mesh Router System (TEW-830MDR2K) Long-Term Review @ ModSynergy.com

 TRENDnet TEW-830MDR2K Product Specifications

-The TRENDnet Mesh app is supported on the Apple App Store and Google Play Store.
+For user convenience, the TRENDnet Mesh app is readily available for download on both the Apple App Store and Google Play Store, ensuring compatibility with a wide range of mobile devices.

-The top and sides of the mesh node units are glossy plastic finish while the bottom is matte.
+The top and sides of the mesh node units feature a glossy plastic finish, providing a sleek appearance, while the bottom has a matte texture for added grip and stability.

 TRENDnet Mesh App and Router Web Setup Page